 Dementia is one of the most commonly-feared results of TBI early in life because multiple studies have found a link between these two forms of brain damage.
 The areas of the brain that die months after TBI tend to match the same areas of the brain that are negatively affected in Alzheimer’s disease, a form of dementia.
 This can lead to memory problems and poor behavior regulation.

 A moderate-to-severe TBI can lead to dementia, but so can subsequent minor TBIs.
 Minor damage can add up to significant damage later on.
 It is not uncommon for multiple concussions received during sports to lead to mental impairments later in life.
 This is why people who have been in several different car accidents should check with their doctor concerning their brain health.

 Traumatic brain injuries can significantly alter someone’s life if left untreated or unnoticed.
 The long-term medical care needed for severe brain injuries can put many people in debt if they are not prepared for the life changes that often follow.
 Many people will have to quit their current job or find a job that better suits their needs.
 However, you may not have to struggle financially if you speak with an Auburn Traumatic Brain Injuries Lawyer about whether you qualify for a personal injury claim.

 At Gattuso & Ciotoli, we offer various types of legal assistance to our clients.
-Our services are provided in Central New York, Syracuse, Watertown, Binghamton, Fayetteville, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.
+Our services are provided in Central New York, Syracuse, Watertown, Binghamton, Syracuse, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.
 Call us today at (315) 314-8000 for a free consultation.
 We will investigate your claim thoroughly to help you claim the compensation you need.